Logarithmic adic spaces: some foundational results: Kummer etale cohomology

 \subsection{{$p$}-adic local systems}

-\begin{defn} Let $X$ be a locally noetherian fs log adic space. \begin{enumerate} \item A \emph{$\bZ_p$-local system} \Pth{or \emph{lisse $\bZ_p$-sheaf}} on $X_\ket$ is an inverse system of $\bZ / p^n$-modules $\bL = (\bL_n)_{n \geq 1}$ on $X_\ket$ such that each $\bL_n$ is a locally constant sheaf which are locally \Pth{on $X_\ket$} associated with finitely generated $\bZ / p^n$-modules, and such that the inverse system is isomorphic in the pro-category to an inverse system in which $\bL_{n + 1} / p^n \cong \bL_n$.
+\begin{defn} Let $X$ be a locally noetherian fs log adic space. \begin{enumerate} \item A \emph{$\bZ_p$-local system} on $X_\ket$, also called a \emph{lisse $\bZ_p$-sheaf} on $X_\ket$, is an inverse system of $\bZ / p^n$-modules $\bL = (\bL_n)_{n \geq 1}$ on $X_\ket$ such that each $\bL_n$ is a locally constant sheaf which are locally \Pth{on $X_\ket$} associated with finitely generated $\bZ / p^n$-modules, and such that the inverse system is isomorphic in the pro-category to an inverse system in which $\bL_{n + 1} / p^n \cong \bL_n$.

 \item A \emph{$\bQ_p$-local system} \Pth{or \emph{lisse $\bQ_p$-sheaf}} on $X_\ket$ is an object of the stack associated with the fibered category of isogeny lisse $\bZ_p$-sheaves. \end{enumerate} \end{defn}